Ibrahim-Ola/uavsar-lidar-project/README.md

 ### 6. Download Data

-1. Download the remote sensing data into the `data` folder using this [link](https://drive.google.com/drive/folders/1Oalh_TooAk3PzQaBbyIwcWffLVaIEkuR?usp=sharing).
+1. Download the remote sensing dataset into the `data` folder using this [link](https://drive.google.com/drive/folders/1Oalh_TooAk3PzQaBbyIwcWffLVaIEkuR?usp=sharing).

+2. Download the *in situ* data following these steps:

-### 6. Deactivate Environment
+### 7. Deactivate Environment

 After running the experiments, you can deactivate the virtual environment by running the command below.